tituscarl/jumpie/README.md

 # Jumpie

-Welcome to **Jumpie**, a simple and fun terminal-based jumping game inspired by the Chrome offline dinosaur game!
+Welcome to **Jumpie**, a simple and fun terminal-based jumping game inspired by the Chrome dinosaur game!

 ## Features